 2024

-The Weight of Words Forming in the Mouth, curated by Sarah Valeri, 20 Jay Street New YOrk Studio School Gallery, Dumbo, New York City
+The Weight of Words Forming in the Mouth, curated by Sarah Valeri, 20 Jay Street New York Studio School Gallery, Dumbo, New York City

 Shifting Horizons, Benjamin Dineen and Dennis Hull Gallery, curated by Laurie Riccadonna, Jersey City, New Jersey